att/ast/README.md

 ./bin/package make
 ```

+__NOTE__: That build command only applies to the legacy branches that include
+the entire AST source.
+It does not apply to the current `master` branch that
+is focused solely on the `ksh` command and uses the Meson build system.

 Almost all the tools in this package (including the bin/package script are
 self-documenting; run <tool> --man (or --html) for the man page for the tool.